lucasdavies/silex-textlocal-service-provider/README.md

-# silex-textlocal-service-provider
+# Silex Textlocal Service Provider
-A Textlocal Service Provider for Silex
+A Textlocal Service Provider for Silex.